-I’m Susan Nadathur, author of outcasts and outsiders, writer of wondrous women.
-I am not the girl in the vintage photograph.
-But maybe we share similar spirits.
+Welcome to my website.
+I’m Susan Nadathur, author of outcasts and outsiders, lover of literature.
+I’m not the girl in the vintage photograph, but maybe we share similar spirits.
 There must be some reason I was drawn to use her as my banner.
-Pensive, reflective, maybe misunderstood, I sometimes feel like I belong to a different time and place.
+Pensive, reflective, misunderstood, I sometimes feel like I belong to a different time and place.

 I invite you to explore my world through the pages of this website.
 You’ll find information about me, my Spanish for childbirth books and workshops, my work with young adults, and my debut novel, City of Sorrows.
 You can read an excerpt from the novel, engage in book-related activities, and find out how to invite me to speak to your group or book club.
-To learn more about Gypsies, outsiders, and outcasts, visit my author blog, where I share reflections and insight.
+To learn more about outsiders, outcasts, and the writing life visit my blog, where I share reflections and insight.

 I hope you enjoy visiting here and would love to hear your comments.
+Another great place to share your thoughts and stories is on my community blog Label Me Different, a special forum for any and all who have been wounded by the stigma of being labeled “different.”
 Be sure to sign up for a chance to win a free copy of City of Sorrows in the book giveaway on the right-hand column.
 As an added benefit, you’ll get updates about future book releases, events in your area, and my work on behalf of Puerto Rican teens and Spanish Gypsies.

 If you feel like sharing some of your world with me, please connect on this special forum for all the misfits who, like me, live in a colorfully chaotic world.